PovedaAqui/projectb/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+First of all, mint an NFT in the NFT Products Contract you created before on NFTPort.xyz, just the NFT minted in this contract will be shown in MyBooks page.
+Find a metadata example in the metadata folder included in this repo.

+List the NFTs using the Marketplace contract you created on Thirdweb.com.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/PovedaAqui/projectb)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>